Unifying Hamilton-Jacobi Reachability and Reinforcement Learning: Introduction

+\begin{proofver} \textbf{In this paper}, we develop such a unified value-function formalism that rigorously connects \ac{rl} and \ac{hj} reachability through a travel-cost construction.
+The key observation is that, after the usual sign change between cost minimization and reward maximization, the discounted travel-cost objective is already an additive cumulative discounted return of the type used in standard \ac{rl}.
+This makes the connection to \ac{rl} direct: rather than approximating a min/max-over-time reachability objective or imposing reachability through an external constraint, we work with a single discounted value function whose sign encodes strict reachability and whose Bellman operator is contractive.

+Our formulation differs from \cite{akametalu2023minimum,fisac2019bridging,yu2022reachability} in two essential ways.
+First, we show that a calibrated running cost (i.e. zero off target and strictly negative on target) recovers strict \ac{brt} semantics without terminal penalties.
+Second, under relative exponential discounting, we derive a discounted \ac{dpp} and an equivalent forward discounted \ac{hjb} whose exact one-step Bellman operator has the value function $W_\lambda$ as its fixed point.
+Moreover, consistent time discretizations of the dynamics and running cost yield monotone, stable, and consistent Bellman schemes whose fixed points converge to the viscosity solution in the small-step limit via Barles Souganidis theory \cite{barles1991convergence}.
+In this way, our framework provides a direct bridge between continuous-time \ac{hjb} analysis and \ac{rl}-style Bellman updates while preserving exact reachability semantics.
+This allows us to solve reachability problems using standard \ac{rl} routines. \end{proofver}

-\textbf{In this paper} we develop a unified value function formalism that rigorously connects \ac{rl} and \ac{hj} reachability through a travel cost construction, while preserving safety semantics and enabling contraction in Bellman updates.
-Our formulation differs from \cite{akametalu2023minimum,fisac2019bridging}: (i) we show that a running cost calibration alone (off target zero, on target negative) recovers strict \ac{brt} semantics without terminal penalties; and (ii) we link the forward discounted \ac{hjb} to RL-style one-step Bellman updates: $W_\lambda$ is an exact fixed point of the one-step operator built from the ODE flow and running-cost integral, and consistent time-stepping/quadrature approximations converge to the \ac{hjb} viscosity solution as the step shrinks via a Barles Souganidis argument \cite{barles1991convergence}.
+\begin{ideaver} \textbf{In this paper}, we develop such a unified value-function formalism that rigorously connects \ac{rl} and \ac{hj} reachability through a travel-cost construction.
+The key observation is that, after the usual sign change between cost minimization and reward maximization, the discounted travel-cost objective is already an additive cumulative discounted return of the type used in standard \ac{rl}.
+This makes the connection to \ac{rl} direct.
+Such a formulation differs from \cite{akametalu2023minimum,fisac2019bridging,yu2022reachability} in two essential ways.
+First, we show that a calibrated running cost (i.e. zero off target and strictly negative on target) recovers strict \ac{brt} semantics without terminal penalties.
+Second, under relative exponential discounting, we derive a discounted \ac{dpp} and an equivalent forward discounted \ac{hjb} whose exact one-step Bellman operator has the value function $W_\lambda$ as its fixed point. \end{ideaver}